MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 We will now look at the different network modes (drivers) individually.

-***Note: In docker, driver names for specific networking modes are case-sensitive.
-In PowerShell, networking mode names are not case-sensitive.***
+***Note: In PowerShell, networking mode names are not case-sensitive.***

 ## NAT Networking Mode

 **Network Address Translation** – This networking mode is useful when you need a quick and easy way to assign private IP addresses to containers which do not require direct connectivity to a physical or virtual network (described below).
 In this configuration, all network services running in a container which need to be externally accessible will require a port mapping between the 'external' IP address and port on the container host and the 'internal' IP address and port on the container on which the network service is listening.
 These mappings are stored in the WinNAT port mapping tables.
-All network traffic received on an external IP address and port which has an entry in the mapping table will be forwarded to the specific container endpiont to the destination port specified in the port mapping table.
-Additionally, NAT allows multiple containers to host applications that may require identical (internal) communication ports by mapping unique external ports.
+All network traffic received on an external IP address and port which has an entry in the mapping table will be forwarded to the specific container endpoint to the destination port specified in the port mapping table.
+Additionally, NAT allows multiple containers to host applications that may require identical (internal) communication ports by mapping these to unique external ports.

 ***Note: In TP5, a single firewall rule will be automatically created for a NAT static port mapping.
-This firewall rule will be global to the container host and not localized to a specific container endpoint or network adapter.
-As such, any network service running inside a container on a given port for which a firewall ALLOW rule exists will be accessible directly from the container host.***
+This firewall rule will be global to the container host and not localized to a specific container endpoint or network adapter.***

 ***Note: In TP5, when you create a NAT container network in which the container host is connected to a specific physical network (e.g. Corporate Network) this network's settings (e.g. DNS Server) will be persisted.
 If the container host is mobile (e.g. laptop) and connects to a different physical network (e.g. Home Network) any containers which are created and attached to the NAT container network will still use the DNS server settings from that first physical network (i.e. the one on which the container host was connected when the container network was created).
 This is a bug which will be fixed in the next release.***

 ### Host Configuration <!--1-->

-To use the NAT Networking mode, create a Container Network with mode 'NAT' and specify an internal subnet prefix.
-By default, a NAT network is created when the Docker daemon starts if one does not already exist.
+To use the NAT Networking mode, create a Container Network with driver name 'nat'.

+***Note: By default, a NAT network is created when the Docker daemon starts if one does not already exist.***

 ```powershell
 docker network create -d nat MyNatNetwork